-In January 2022 Will Cailes, Thomas Spiteri, and Jack Hawke interviewed Philip Pettit for UPJA’s Conversations from the Region, an ongoing series of discussions that invite philosophers from or based in Australasia to share their student experiences, ideas from their areas of expertise, and thoughts on the discipline more broadly.
-The segment looks into what inspires people to study philosophy and how they pursue their philosophical interests, and aims to give our audiences a better idea of the work that academic philosophers do.
+In January 2022, Will Cailes, Thomas Spiteri, and Jack Hawke interviewed Philip Pettit for UPJA’s Conversations from the Region, an ongoing series of discussions with philosophers from, or working in, Australasia.
+The segment explores how people become philosophers and how philosophers work, giving our audiences a better idea of the work that academic philosophers do.

 Jack: Can you introduce yourself and tell us about your philosophical interests?